saikat100/cloud-computing-project-clint/README.md

 npm start
 ```

-Now, The Front end API will be running at `localhost:3000`.
+Now, The Front end React App will be running at `localhost:3000`.

 <br>